affeeney/CppItemManager/README.md

 # C++ Portfolio: Grocery Management System

-## Overview

-The Grocery Management System is a C++ program aimed at simplifying the tracking of grocery items.
-This application searches for items, views quantities, and visualizes the distribution of items through a histogram.
-Data is transferred to a seperate file, ensuring the user's data integrity.

-## Reflections

 ### Summary

 The goal was to create a Grocery Management System in C++ that tracks and manages grocery items.
 The system has features like searching for items, viewing quantities, and presenting a visual representation.
 This project served as a solution to track and manage items on a typical grocery list.